pulumi/registry/themes/default/content/registry/packages/azuread/installation-configuration.md

 ## CLI Authentication

-Simply login to the Azure CLI and Pulumi will automatically use your credentials:
+Login to the Azure CLI and Pulumi will automatically use your credentials:

 ```bash
 $ az login